When can babies eat black beans?

 - ½ teaspoon ground hemp seeds

 - Rinse the beans in a colander and place in a mixing bowl.
+For babies younger than 9 months of age and/or to reduce the choking hazard, flatten each bean with the back of the fork.

 - Cook the corn in a small saucepan with a splash of water until warm and softened.
 Transfer to the bowl.